15 Ways To Get Good-Quality Sleep (Even If You Aren't Getting Enough)

 Reduce screen time.

 If you scroll through social media before bed or catch up on your favorite shows, you might be exposing your eyes to sleep-disrupting wavelengths.
-Wavelengths of blue light can throw off the body's natural circadian rhythm and increase attention rather than sleepiness, negatively affecting sleep quality.
+Wavelengths of blue light can throw off the body's natural circadian rhythm1 and increase attention rather than sleepiness, negatively affecting sleep quality.

 Unfortunately, blue light can be tough to avoid unless you're making a conscious effort to sidestep it, considering that our computers, smartphones, and all kinds of other electronic devices emit it.

-However, there are ways to minimize the effects of blue light without completely giving up on electronics altogether: Turning electronics off before bed, investing in a pair of blue-blocking glasses, and installing blue-light-reducing apps on your phone and computer can help too.
+However, there are ways to minimize the effects of blue light without completely giving up on electronics altogether: Turning electronics off before bed, investing in a pair of blue-blocking glasses2, and installing blue-light-reducing apps on your phone and computer can help too.

 Take a sleep-supporting supplement.*